husaynirfan1/yt-sentiment-analysis/README.md

 # yt-sentiment-analysis
-A YT comment sentiment analysis using AI Agent.
+A YT comment sentiment analysis using LLM.
 Build as core for getting sentiment overview for Malaysian Political Coalition.

 ### Core stack:
 - Langchain